zfaustk/KHGraphDB/docs/pipeline.md

 - **Optional** wraps.
 Empty inner yields a null row.
 - **Shortest** is hop-count BFS.

+A row binds Khid.
+The pattern holds the Type's KHID after resolve.
+Val::Id is that serial.
+A name, a count, an UNWIND string: those are Prop.
+EXPLAIN prints slot and Type name as Prop, Type KHID as Id.

 EXPLAIN MATCH prints the tree: slot, Type name, Type KHID, then plan and op rows.